7AGfTyuJNa/PODT/README.md

 ## Setup and Building Instructions

-First, install the libraries [NTL](https://libntl.org/doc/tour-unix.html) and [relic](https://github.com/relic-toolkit/relic/wiki/Building) required by PODTE.
+First, install the libraries [NTL](https://libntl.org/doc/tour-unix.html) required by PODTE.
 On several Ubuntu systems this can be done directly through links above.

 To build library and executables:
 ```shell